top of page

 • Pacifies Pitta: Barbarine’s cooling nature helps reduce excess heat and inflammation associated with Pitta imbalances.
 This makes it effective in managing skin conditions, acid reflux, and inflammatory disorders.

-• Calms Kapha: Its bitter and astringent taste helps to reduce Kapha-related issues like congestion, sluggish digestion, and obesity.
+• Calms Kapha: Its bitter and astringent taste helps reduce Kapha-related issues, such as congestion, sluggish digestion, and obesity.

-• Stabilizes Vata: Barbarine stabilises Vata's energy by improving gut health and circulation.
+• Stabilises Vata: Barbarine stabilises Vata's energy by improving gut health and circulation.

 Rasa, Guna, Virya, and Vipaka

-According to Ayurveda, every herb is categorized based on its Rasa (taste), Guna (qualities), Virya (potency), and Vipaka (post-digestive effect).
-Barbarine is characterized by:
+According to Ayurveda, every herb is categorised based on its Rasa (taste), Guna (qualities), Virya (potency), and Vipaka (post-digestive effect).
+Barbarine is characterised by:

 • Guna (Qualities): Light and dry, aiding digestion and absorption.